Thagomizer: Paleobiology

-Some stegosaurs such as Kentrosaurus do not have a distinct "thagomizer" comprised of two pairs of spikes, as in these species there is not clear differentiation between the last two pairs on the tail and the other tail osteoderms, which are also spike-like, unlike the broad plate-like osteoderms on the back of Stegosaurus.
+Some stegosaurs such as Kentrosaurus do not have a distinct "thagomizer" consisting of two pairs of spikes, as in these species there is not clear differentiation between the last two pairs on the tail and the other tail osteoderms, which are also spike-like, unlike the broad plate-like osteoderms on the back of Stegosaurus.

 There has been debate about whether the thagomizer was used simply for display, as posited by Gilmore in 1914, or used as a defensive weapon.
 Robert Bakker noted that it is likely that the stegosaur tail was much more flexible than those of other ornithischian dinosaurs because it lacked ossified tendons, thus lending credence to the idea of the thagomizer being a weapon.
 He also observed that Stegosaurus could have maneuvered its rear easily by keeping its large hindlimbs stationary and pushing off with its very powerfully muscled but short forelimbs, allowing it to swivel deftly to deal with attack.
 In 2010, analysis of a digitized model of Kentrosaurus aethiopicus showed that the tail could bring the thagomizer around to the sides of the dinosaur, possibly striking an attacker beside it.